 No. One.
 Teaches.
 Us.
 This.
 Stuff.

-So, from one badass woman to another, I want to get real for a minute.
+So, I want to get real for a minute.
 Put yourself (and your future self) first.
 Make yourself a priority.
 In addition to eating your vegetables, hitting the gym, and spending time with your friends and family, making yourself a priority means paying attention to your finances.